 Sanna and Stina's Travel Tips

-Recently I met up with my dear friend, fellow writer and nomad Sanna Hellberg.
-We met for the first time at a Circle Way Camp at Mundekulla Retreat Center in southern Sweden a few years ago and have since kept contact.
+Recently I met up with my friend and fellow writer Sanna Hellberg.
+We met for the first time at a Circle Way Camp at Mundekulla Retreat Center in Sweden a few years ago and have since kept contact.
 Now, as we both happened to be in the UK at the same time, we decided to meet up in Edinburgh, Scotland, where we got talking about our travel experiences and started writing our own list of travel tips.
 So, here they are!

 1. Try travelling alone.